sqlparser/sqlflow_public/api/sqlflow_api_tutorial.md

 ```

 #### 3. Other features
-You can also use the rest api to submit a zip file which includes a bunch of SQL files, or generate a map of the columns in join condition.
+You can also use the rest API to submit a zip file that includes many SQL files or generate a map of the columns in the join condition.

 ### The full reference to the Rest APIs